owasp-noir/.github/profile/README.md

 ## 🔍 What is Noir?

+Noir bridges the gap between SAST and DAST by analyzing source code to generate accurate, authenticated endpoint inventories.
+It detects what others miss: shadow APIs, deprecated endpoints, and hidden routes.

 By bypassing outdated documentation and proxies, Noir generates a comprehensive attack surface map directly from your code.
 This inventory provides White-box security teams and Pentesters with actionable data.
 The output is ready for direct integration with DAST solutions, ensuring no endpoint is left untested in your DevSecOps pipeline.

 ![](https://github.com/user-attachments/assets/fa6b19fb-9a53-46fd-9622-a19223b362a2)